SamHennessy/hlive/README.md

 ### Node

 A Node is something that can be rendered into an HTML tag.
-For example, `Tag`, `Component`, or `RenderFunc`.
+For example, a string, `Tag`, or `Component`.
 An `Attribute` is not a Node as it can't be rendered to a complete HTML tag.

 ### Element